davidbeleznay/ai-forester-rebuild/README.md

    - Notes are stored with assessment data for future reference
    - Supports multiline text for thorough documentation

-2. **Report Generation**:
+2. **Photo Documentation**:
-   - Export professional text-based reports with all field data
-   - Reports include site information, measurements, and calculations
-   - All field notes and comments are included in the exported reports
-   - Completely functional offline with no internet connection required

-3. **Field Photos**:
    - Capture photos directly within the app
    - Import existing photos from device gallery
+   - Add detailed notes to individual photos
+   - Organize photos with field assessments
+   - All photos work completely offline

+3. **Enhanced PDF Reports**:
-   - Images are stored with the assessment data
+   - Generate professional PDF reports with field data
-   - Photos can be included in reports for comprehensive documentation
+   - Include site photos with their annotations
+   - Customize reports with field notes and observations
+   - Share reports directly from the field
+   - All report generation works offline

 ## Offline Functionality
 The app is built to work entirely offline, making it ideal for remote field work: